giild/IntroToReact/README.md

+# Introduction to ReactJS

+This is a quick tutorial showing how to make a simple React page with a simple menu.
+It's similar to other examples, but doesn't use Typescript.

+To run this, you will need to install NodeJS.
+To start the example run "npm start"

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).